r-near/nearc/README.md

 ## Limitations

-- Only supports MicroPython-compatible Python code
+- MicroPython backend only supports MicroPython-compatible Python code
-- Not all Python standard library modules are available
+- MicroPython backend doesn't have all Python standard library modules available
 - No support for async/await syntax
-- Limited compatibility with existing Python packages
+- MicroPython backend has limited compatibility with existing Python packages
 - Contract size limitations (though generally sufficient for most use cases)

 ## Contributing